sparkflows/sparkflows-docs/docs/snowflake/reading-snowflake.rst

 Reading from Snowflake
 ======================

 Fire Insights has a processor for reading data from Snowflake.
-It takes in the below configuration items:
+It takes in the below configurations:

 * CONNECTION  : Connection created for Snowflake
 * SF DATABASE : Snowflake Database name